-Stylish Monday Link Up
+Stylish Monday Link-Up

 Andy from Pearls and Pantsuits: “Ponchos are such a fun and easy way to add a light layer to an outfit.
 This plaid one has been one of my wardrobe staples for years.
 I love the plaid pattern and autumnal colors.
 I can’t wait to pull it out each fall!”

 Michelle from Shelbee on the Edge; I found this cute fox sweater at JCPenney a few years ago and I have never shared it on my blog before.
 I love the fun geometric graphic of the fox.
 Foxes are my favorite animal so I added my little rose gold fox necklace, too.
-This sweater is perfect for the beginning of sweater weather because it is a lighter weight knit and has 3/4 sleeves.
+This sweater is perfect for the beginning of sweater weather because it is a lighter-weight knit and has 3/4 sleeves.
 I can even comfortably pair this sweater with shorts for a cute transitional look.

 Julie from Fashion Trends and Friends: Sweater season in Illinois lasts from potentially September through March and sometimes into April.
 (Last year, we got snow on Halloween!).
 If you did the math, that’s half a year at the least and possibly a full seven months.
-Therefore, this midwest girl loves her sweaters of all colors, styles and of course fun, unique and embellished sweaters are even better in my book!
+Therefore, this midwest girl loves her sweaters of all colors, and styles, and of course fun, unique, and embellished sweaters are even better in my book!
 I first saw this sweater on IG and loved how it was styled plus the fact that it says Rock and Love.
 Hope you take a minute to read my blog and see all the ways it can be worn and styled both in warmer climates as well as when it gets colder.